MrIqbalSingh/HalfLife3ReleaseChecker/README.md

-This was my initial python project during the AWS re/Start program.
+This was my initial python project that I created during the AWS re/Start program.
 It utilises while loops, elif and else statements, and presents the user with a yes/no prompt, with the third option to exit the script.